 Dr. Florin started his surgical practice in August 1991 covering the West Orange and South Lake County areas.
 The practice now has two offices, one in Ocoee and one in Clermont.
-With five surgeons on staff, each brings with him experience and expertise in many facets of general surgery.
-Dr. Florin’s primary interests include laparoscopic surgery, hernia repairs, bowel resections and appendectomies; breast cancer care.
-Other interests include both thyroid and parathyroid surgery.
+With four surgeons on staff, each brings with him experience and expertise in many facets of general surgery.
+Dr. Florin’s primary interests include laparoscopic surgery, hernia repairs, bowel resections, appendectomies, and breast cancer care.

 Dr. Florin is married to Tami Florin and together they have six children.
-He enjoys playing tennis, travel and spending time with family.
+He enjoys playing tennis, traveling, and spending time with family.

 Dr. Johnson is active in the community.
 He has served as chief of staff at South Lake Hospital for the past several years and previously served as chief of surgery.
 He is a member of the Florida Medical Association, the American Osteopathic Association and Lake-Sumter Medical Society.
 He is board certified by the American Osteopathic Board of Surgery and is a Fellow of the American College of Osteopathic Surgeons.

 He is married to Ann Johnson and they have 3 children.
 He enjoys family time, attending sporting events, and outdoor activities such as soccer and snowboarding.

 After completion of surgical training, Dr. Boardman served 4 years in the U.S. Army where he received multiple military honors.
 In 2005, after his time in the Army, Dr. Boardman relocated to Clermont, FL to begin his career in private surgical practice.
 Dr. Boardman joined Mid-Florida Surgical Associates in 2010.